Tower Locator Help

 Information about the protocol being used on a transceiver is not

 present in the available data.
-However one can make an educated guess

-technology now, LTE is deployed on many frequencies with varying
+LTE(4G) and 5G are deployed on many frequencies with varying

 Tower Location vs Service and Coverage